Safeguarding (planning law)

 In British planning law, the term safeguarding refers to provisions that protects future infrastructure projects such as roads, railways, utilities and other infrastructure projects from conflicting development.
-Safeguarding of a project doesn't prohibit development, it ensures that any development allows for the future infrastructure project to be built and protects the land that would make building a future project more difficult.
+Safeguarding of a project does not prohibit development, but ensures that any development allows for the future infrastructure project to be built and protects the land that would make building a future project more difficult.

 Safeguarding of a particular project does not guarantee that the infrastructure will be built in future, and does not allow for compulsory purchase of land or the power to start construction.
-Those permissions have to be obtained through other legal processes, such as a Transport and Works Act Order or a Hybrid Bill.
-Formal Safeguarding Directions to confirm the safeguard of a project are issued by the relevant Secretary of State.
+Those permissions have to be obtained through other legal processes, such as a Transport and Works Act Order or a hybrid bill.
+Formal Safeguarding Directions to confirm the safeguard of a project are issued by the relevant secretary of state.

-Examples of projects that have been safeguarded include Crossrail 2, Bakerloo line extension and High Speed 2.
+Examples of projects that have been safeguarded include Crossrail 2, the Bakerloo line extension and High Speed 2.

 Passive provision

-Safeguarding can also refer to efforts to allow future infrastructure to built more easily - such as a straight piece of railway line at the location of a planned future station, or space for a future service area on a Motorway.
+Safeguarding can also refer to efforts to allow future infrastructure to be built more easily, such as a straight piece of railway line at the location of a planned future station, or space for a future service area on a motorway.
 This is sometimes referred to as 'passive provision'.